 broke her arm while at school on the play ground i was notified via phone by the principle that my daughter fell off the monkey bar and hurt herself that ice packs were given and she back in class however my baby sitters husband picked my daughter from school today and noticed my daughter in alot...
 Read more »

 I travel 8 days per month, but they are always a different 8 days.
 I don't want to lose any of my 15 days with my kids.
 Will a judge allow us to develop a schedule on a month to month basis that accommodates this as long as it is perceived as fair to the other parent?
-I'm not a pilot, but what...
+I'm not a pilot,...
 Read more »

 So I answered this question quite extensively.
 I told you what to do and how to do it.
 If you want to give me a call or an email, please do.
 I'm very good at these hearings.
 I know the law on Unemployment and most attorneys do not.

-Look at the answers that were already posted regarding...Read more »
+Look at the answers that were already posted...Read more »

 i signed a 10 yr lease to rent the property, and am constantly living in fear that me and my children are going to be put out. i have never been late paying my rent in the 6 yrs that we have lived here. they continue to harass me and are constantly threatening me to take my rental assistance and to...
 Read more »

 This is California so you can sue anybody for anything.
 I think your question is really, "If I sue the sheriff, will I win?"
 And the answer is probably not.
 What you're asking is really a liability question, or fault.
-Whether the sheriff dept is liable because he, the ex, kept getting out of...Read more »
+Whether the sheriff dept is liable because he, the ex, kept...Read more »

 How do you know the statements are false or misleading?
 What is your proof that the statements are false or misleading?
 Are you a party to the child custody case?
 Or are you simply someone who knows the truth?
 There are too many uncertainties in your question.
 Filing documents with the supreme...Read more »